immanuelqrw/Seshat/Generic/Object Equivalence.md

+# Object Equivalence

-Memoized hash vs full comparison
+## Memoized hash vs full comparison

 How can you tell when two objects are equal?
 Simply just compare all their values.